openxla/stablehlo/rfcs/20230517-forward-compatibility-testing.md

 compatibility between HEAD and each minor release of StableHLO.
-Given that all changes to the StableHLO opset, as well as changes to serialization machinery like targeting a newer version of the MLIR bytecode format, require bumping the minor version, there is a low chance of causing forward incompatibilities between different patch versions of StableHLO (i.e.
-`0.10.1 → 0.10.2`).
-Ensuring compatibility between HEAD and all minor releases (`0.9.0`, `0.10.0`, etc.) should provide thorough enough coverage of the two mentioned sources of forward incompatibilities.
+Given that all changes to the StableHLO opset, as well as changes to serialization machinery like targeting a newer version of the MLIR bytecode format, require bumping the minor version, patch versions _must_ produce identical bytecode to their minor versions.
+As such we should prevent the ability to target bytecode generation for patch versions other than `0`.
+With that restriction, ensuring compatibility between HEAD and all minor releases (`0.9.0`, `0.10.0`, etc.) provides full coverage of the two mentioned sources of forward incompatibilities.

 Other benefits of this approach include that it is lightweight (_R3_), can be run locally to detect compatibility issues during development, and it fits nicely into